InsightDataScience/Parsing-Workshop/chapter4/README.md

 In this chapter, we will discuss how to analyze capture files with Bash and Python.
 Capture files contain packets collected by a packet sniffing program and are also often called trace files or bone files.

-We added  sample capture file `http.cap` which is original from [here](https://wiki.wireshark.org/SampleCaptures#TCP).
+We added  sample capture file `http.cap` which is originally from [here](https://wiki.wireshark.org/SampleCaptures#TCP).

 ## Bash